openshift/enhancements/enhancements/baremetal/debuggability-of-baremetal-ipi-deployment.md

 - [ ] Graduation criteria for dev preview, tech preview, GA
 - [ ] User-facing documentation is created in [openshift-docs](https://github.com/openshift/openshift-docs/)

-## Open Questions

-1. Should the installer error or warn when compute replicas quantity is not met, even if at lest 2 workers deployed (enough to get a functional cluster)?
-2. In order to bubble up information about worker failures to the installer, the most likely solution to me seems to use operator status as Degraded, with a relevant error message.
-Could we mark machine-api-operator when workers fail to roll out?

 ## Summary

 In OpenShift 4.5, we improved the existing installer validations for